Aminoxin Side Effects

 Applies to pyridoxine: capsule, injectable, solution, tablet, tablet enteric coated, tablet extended release

-In addition to its needed effects, some unwanted effects may be caused by pyridoxine (the active ingredient contained in Aminoxin).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, pyridoxine (the active ingredient contained in Aminoxin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - numbness of hands or feet